 Light and airy Christmas trees offer a simple-yet-elegant nod to the holidays without overpowering a room.
 If you have limited storage and you’re looking to downsize your artificial tree (like I am) here are a few trees that have that beautiful, elegant, vintage look that I love.?

 I’ve notice the popularity of “sparse” Christmas has grown over the last few years and here are a few reason I personally love them.
+I sold our 18 year old tree in favor of two NEW

 4 Reasons to Love Sparse Christmas Trees